We have been making fire pits for nearly 20 years and our passion for delivering the best quality on the market is as strong as ever.

 Our products are made by us, in rural Monmouthshire using high quality steel and working to our own original designs.
 We prioritise keeping our environmental impact as low as possible and look for ways to improve this on an ongoing basis.

-We are very proud to make our fire pits in our own workshop in Monmouthshire, South Wales.
+We are very proud to make the best fire pits in our own workshop in Monmouthshire, South Wales.
+Fire Pits UK is true to it’s roots.

 This means we: